 They’ve offered a couple different lines over the years, and the latest range is a secure, sleek hardshell suitcase.

 It’s built sandwich-style, with multiple interior organization pockets and a handy quick access elastic for storing items you want to grab quickly (like a jacket for chilly flights).

 Samsonite is a great all around option.
 The hardside luggage combines an aluminum frame with polycarbonate, to balance durability and security with less weight.
 Plus, the trusted suitcase brand offers a 10 year warranty with purchase.

 2. Coolife Aluminum Frame

 For travelers who want to try zipperless luggge at an affordable price point, this suitcase is a great option.
-Like the Samsonsite, it’s made with an aluminum frame and polycarbonate, with reinforced bumpers on the corners for extra durability.
+Like the Samsonite, it’s made with an aluminum frame and polycarbonate, with reinforced bumpers on the corners for extra durability.

-The Coolite suitcase comes in 3 glossy colors and 2 sizes, and the carry-on option is roomy enough for a one week getaway.
+The Coolife suitcase comes in 3 glossy colors and 2 sizes, and the carry-on option is roomy enough for a one week getaway.
 On the interior, you’ll find built in pockets and organization dividers to help you keep things tidy.

 This is perfect for families who want security without blowing the budget.
 Each zipperless suitcase also comes with fun monogram stickers, if you want to personalize your case!

 Delsey has finally released their own version of zipperless luggage!